 Patrick, congratulations on your latest certification – you must be very happy!

-I certainly am, myself and the rest of the team at theICEway are always searching for ways to improve our knowledge base and penetration testing – which is what the ECSA certification programme is all about – is a key area for the CRIBB brand.
+I certainly am.
+Myself and the rest of the team at theICEway are always searching to improve our knowledge base.
+Penetration testing – which is what the ECSA certification programme is all about – is a key area for the CRIBB brand.

 Please tell us more about ECSA.

-ECSA stands for ‘EC-Council Certified Security Analyst’, and as I said it is a certification programme for penetration testing that is more advanced than programmes allowing you to become an ethical hacker or a certified ethical hacker.
+ECSA stands for ‘EC-Council Certified Security Analyst’.
+As I said, it is a certification programme for penetration testing that is highly advanced.
+In fact, it is more advanced than programmes which allow you to become an ethical hacker.